azsk/AzTS-docs/Control coverage/Feature/FrontDoorCDN.md

 - **Powershell**

      Use following Powershell Bulk Remediation scripts to Configure WAF Policy on the Front Door CDN: <br/>
-     You can configure WAF Policy on Front Door using below BRS:
+     You can configure WAF Policy on Front Door using below BRS:<br/>
 	 [Remediate-ConfigureWAFPolicyForFrontDoorCDN](../../Scripts/RemediationScripts/Remediate-ConfigureWAFPolicyForFrontDoorCDN.ps1) <br/>
 	 You can enable State of WAF Policy configured on Front Door using below BRS:  <br/>
 	 [Remediate-EnableWAFPolicyForFrontDoorCDN](../../Scripts/RemediationScripts/Remediate-EnableWAFPolicyForFrontDoorCDN.ps1) <br/>